-Todd Bartel received a BFA from Rhode Island School of Design in 1985 concluding his studies at RISD’s European Honors Program in Rome, between 1984-1985.
-In 1990, he was a recipient of the Jacob K. Javits Fellowship (U.S. Department of Education, Washington, D.C.).
+Todd Bartel received a BFA from Rhode Island School of Design in 1985 concluding his studies at RISD’s European Honors Program in Rome.
+In 1990, he was a recipient of the Jacob K. Javits Fellowship (U.S. Department of Education, Washington, D.C.) and the Liquitex Art Materials Award.
 He earned an MFA in Painting from Carnegie Mellon University in 1993.
 Bartel’s work assumes the forms of painting, drawing, and sculpture in a collage and assemblage format.
 His work investigates the interconnected histories of collage and landscape and the roles of nature and natural resources in Western culture.
 Bartel was awarded a Connecticut Council on the Arts Fellowship Grant in 2000 in support of the continuation of his related series entitled, Terra Reverentia

 and Garden Studies

-and Kiss the Ground, Nowhere Everywhere, and With Eyes Open
+, Collage at 100, Kiss the Ground, Nowhere Everywhere, With Eyes Open,

 .
-A seasoned teacher since 1986, Bartel currently teaches drawing, painting, collage, assemblage, conceptual art and installation art at The Cambridge School of Weston.
+A seasoned teacher since 1986, Bartel currently teaches drawing, painting, collage, assemblage, conceptual art, and installation art at The Cambridge School of Weston, Weston, MA.

 Todd Bartel was the inaugural recipient of Rhode Island School of Design's